Rush Limbos serving humanity and your highly trained broadcast specialist on the case.

 You couldn't probably.

-At any rate, uh Russia in March will start delivering nuclear fuel for a plant that it is building in Iran, the uh head of a state company in charge of the project said Monday.
+At any rate, Russia, in March, will start delivering nuclear fuel for a plant that it is building in Iran.

-Um the the head of the outfit here, Sergei Schmatko, said during a trip to Tehran that he and Iranian officials had discussed financial problems related to the competition.
+The head of the outfit here, Sergei Shmatko, said during a trip to Tehran that he and Iranian officials had discussed financial problems related to the competition, I'm sorry, the completion of the nuclear plant in Iran's southern port of Boucher.

-Uh Schmatko said his company would start preparations in January for nuclear fuel deliveries to Boucher and begin actual shipments in March, six months ahead of the physical launch of the Boucher nuclear reactor.
+Shmatko said his company would start preparations in January for nuclear fuel deliveries to Boucher and begin actual shipments in March, six months ahead of the physical launch of the Boucher nuclear reactor.

-Sometimes, you know, does it just seem to you that the cold war is all of a sudden rekindling?
+Sometimes, you know, does it just seem to you that the Cold War is all of a sudden rekindling?

-Uh there's a lot of scary stuff going on out there.
+There's a lot of scary stuff going on out there.

-This I mentioned this earlier.
+I mentioned this earlier.

-Uh a gathering of Holocaust deniers in Iran has touched off a firestorm of indignation Tuesday across Europe, where many countries have made it a crime to publicly disavow the Nazis' systematic extermination of six million Jews.
+A gathering of Holocaust deniers in Iran has touched off a firestorm of indignation Tuesday across Europe, where many countries have made it a crime to publicly disavow the Nazis' systematic extermination of six million Jews.

 There weren't any gas chambers at these places.

-Um David Duke, the Lone American welcome.
+David Duke, the Lone American, welcome.

-Uh here's the thing.
+Here's the thing.

-Here is Iran ramping up to nukes, here is Iran's president routinely threatening to wipe Israel off the map one way or the other.
+Here is Iran's president routinely threatening to wipe Israel off the map one way or the other.

 And what does the world do?